betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

-# ESC
+# ESC firmware

 An ESC is the Electronic Speed Controller which supplies power to the craft's motors.

 - ESCs can support brushed or brushless motors, although brushed motors tend to only be seen in older, very lightweight quadcopters.
 - The ESC takes motor commands from the Flight Controller and outputs pulses of power to accelerate or decelerate each motor.
-- Dshot is the preferred protocol for the FC to control ESCs.
-Dshot variants are named by update speed - Dshot150, Dshot300 and Dshot600.
+- Dshot is the preferred, one-wire, two-way, fully digital protocol for communication between a flight controller and the ESCs connected to it.
+Dshot requires no calibration.
+Dshot is the only way to get RPM and other extended telemetry data back from the ESC to the FC.
-- Older ESCs may use alternative protocols like PWM, Multishot, Oneshot, and Proshot.
-Only Dshot supports the telemetry needed for RPM filtering.
+- Older ESCs support analog protocols like PWM, Oneshot, and Multishot, or hybrid protocols like Proshot.
+Analog protocols require two-point calibration, are susceptible to noise, and can only provide telemetry over an additional serial connection.
+This is not suitable for RPM filtering.
 - Betaflight is enhanced by the ability of modern ESCs to supply in-band telemetry back to the Flight Controller via the Dshot protocol.
 - Using telemetry from ESC to FC in addition to the normal motor commands from FC to ESC is referred to as Bidirectional Dshot.
-- Bidirectional Dshot is different from the bidirectional motors settings.
-Bidirectional motor setting is used to enable the propellers to spin backwards and is used in the 3D Flight Mode, it is a separate feature and not required for Dshot Telemetry.
+- Bidirectional Dshot is different from bidirectional motor control.
+Bidirectional motor control allows the ESC to actively rotate the motors forward and backwards, with the 'off' position at centre stick, as in 3D Flight Mode.
+Bidirectional motor control is not required for Bidirectional Dshot telemetry.

 ## Bidirectional Dshot Firmware